AriannyJanse/api-servers/README.md

 # API Servers BE

-This API is and example.
+This API is an example.

 ## Installation